PhilipVigus/weather-app/README.md

 My prime focus for the front end was learning to use Redux and Styled Components.
 I consider the project a success in this regard.
 Redux is used for all global state management, including retrieving data from the third party API and back end server, while Styled Components are used for all css styling.

 Implementing the location search box was particularly challenging due to the sheer number of locations (200k+) available.
-Although I initially attempted to keep this all on the front end, working with such a large amount of data made the intiial load time for the site far too slow.
+Although I initially attempted to keep this all on the front end, working with such a large amount of data made the initial load time for the site far too slow.
 My solution was to implement a small back end server to serve the data to the front end as and when required.

 In general I am extremely happy with the end result of the front end, which looks clean and professional, and makes good use of Redux and Styled components.